abelardopardo/ontask_b/docs_src/Introduction/index.rst

 solutions usually include generic resources that are only relevant to a subset of the audience.

-.. sidebar:: Testimonials
+.. sidebar:: Learner testimonials

-   Comments extracted from focus interviews with learners.

    "its not the email itself, but what it represents: the accountability for your learning"

    "I think it makes sense as a reflection of the whole semester, oh this is where I struggled with."

-In parallel wih this increase in complexity, learning platforms now generate a wealth of data when activities are mediated by technology.
-This data can be collected and used to help instructors and designers provide a truly personalised experience.
+In parallel with this increase in complexity, learning platforms now generate a wealth of data when activities are mediated by technology.
+This data can be collected and used to help instructors and designers provide a truly personalized experience.
 Why is this not happening in current platforms?
 Because the connection between this data and learner support actions is challenging to implement.
-This is the focus of OnTask: provide instructors and designers with a platform to connect data emerging from learning environments with highly personalised student support actions.
+This is the focus of OnTask: provide instructors and designers with a platform to connect data emerging from learning environments with highly personalized student support actions.

-OnTask is a web application that allows instructors and designers to combine data previously captured and stored in a table with a set of rules to personalise the content of a web document.
+OnTask is a web application that allows instructors and designers to combine data previously captured and stored in a table with a set of rules to personalize the content of a web document.
 That document can then be sent as an email or made available to each learner.
 The following picture shows the high level structure of the platform.

 .. figure:: diagram.png
    :align: center
    :width: 100%

+.. sidebar:: Instructor testimonials

+   "A number of the participants were highly complimentary of the OnTask software tool and several of the teaching staff [...] are actively planning and preparing to use OnTask in the second semester of this academic year."

+   "We were also very pleased to support the inclusion of OnTask into the Apereo Incubation process.
+We have been impressed by the thinking that informs OnTask and would like to see it thrive as an open source solution as we think it has great potential."

 The rest of the document is divided into blocks.
 The :ref:`first block
 <install>` covers the technical details to download, install and configure